MigMagan/meshtal/README.md

-# Meshtal Package
+# Meshtal Module

-This is a package built for dealing with MCNP mesh tallies.
+This is a module built for dealing with MCNP mesh tallies.
 It supports both fmesh and tmesh tallies (only ASCII input), and treats them as a unified object.
 You can read the files, merge them, add different tallies, create weight windows, export to VTK, plus anything that you can implement yourself.

+We intend to put this module along with other related as a package in the future.
+Work is in very early stage, so expect bugs!
-Although we have used the tools included quite a bit, Package is in very early state, so there may be incompatibilites.
-If you use this package and find it useful, or have suggestion, issues, pull requests, etc, feel free to write.
+If you use this module and find it useful, or have suggestion, issues, pull requests, etc, feel free to write.

 CONTRIBUTING